 Inside the classroom, I expect to have students who are attentive and productive.
 Yes, this is ultimately my expectation because I am confident that I am maximizing my efforts to keep organized.
 There might be those who are really challenging and are struggling; however, they should not get in the way to keep organized.
 As the manager in the classroom, ultimately, you should know what to do in those situations.

 Similarly, in this way, the teaching-learning process will be given much attention as expected.
-If things are in order and well-planned, my students are expected to cooperate and engaged; thus, I am confident that the competencies set for the day are delivered.
+If things are in order and well-planned, my students are expected to cooperate and be engaged; thus, I am confident that the competencies set for the day are delivered.
 It is mainly one of the contributory factors for a productive learning environment.
 Believe me!
 This is just a matter of sincerity and ability.

 5. Respect the time of others